Do Go On - 334 - Pan Am Flight 73

 I would love to.

-I would love to thank from Plainfield in New Hampshire, I'm guessing?
+I would love to thank from Plainfield in New Hampshire, I'm guessing.

 Yeah, I reckon.

-North Haverbrook.
+North Haberbrook.

-Should I put it on the map?
+Should I put it on the map.

-I'd love to thank Dan Dry.
+I love to thank Dan Dry.

 Dan Dry.